 - Different colored bark at the junction point- usually darker than the rest of the limb or stem.

 Some species may develop barely visible but dangerous bark inclusions.
 Such trees usually fall or split apart without warning.
-Invisible bark inclusions occur when there is no wood holding a branch or stem together on the inside.
+Invisible bark inclusions occur when no wood is holding a branch or stem together on the inside.

 What Causes Included Bark?